jjsanchezms/ADOBuddyTool/README.md

 ## Overview

-This application connects to Azure DevOps, retrieves Feature work items from a specified area path, processes special title patterns to create Release Trains, and generates roadmaps that can be exported to JSON, CSV, or displayed in the console.
+This application connects to Azure DevOps, retrieves Feature work items from a specified area path, processes special title patterns to create Release Trains, and generates roadmaps that can be exported to CSV or displayed in the console.

 ## Architecture